innogames/slack-bot/readme.md

 - `chatgpt #model-gpt-4 #low-thinking #message-history Quick update on the deployment?`
 - `openai #no-streaming Write a comprehensive project plan`
 - `openai #no-thread Quick question without starting a thread`
+- `openai #debug analyze this code for performance issues`

 These hashtags work in both new conversations and thread replies, allowing you to adjust the model, reasoning level, context, and response mode on a per-message basis.